shadow-hq/shadow-reth/crates/exex/README.md

 ### Chain Reverted

-When a reorg occurs, reth emits `ExExNotification::ChainReverted`, with the chain of blocks (and their state) that were reverted and are no longer part of canonical mainnet state. `ShadowExEx` handles these notifications by marking the logs as removed in the SQLite database:
+When a reorg occurs, Reth emits `ExExNotification::ChainReverted`, with the chain of blocks (and their state) that were reverted and are no longer part of canonical mainnet state. `ShadowExEx` handles these notifications by marking the logs as removed in the SQLite database:

 ```rust
 ExExNotification::ChainReverted { old: chain } => {